-A: The individual will serve his time in a technical violation center (TVC) for up to 90 days for the first revocation, up to 120 days for the second revocation and up to 180 days or the full remaining suspended prison term for the third revocation.
-For the fourth and subsequent revocation, the judge or Parole Board can impose up to the full remaining prison term.

 Q: Where did this law come from?

 A: This new law came from the recommendations of a bipartisan 21-member task force created under House Bill 1231.
 The Corrections and Criminal Justice Task Force met from June 20 until Dec.
 17, 2013.
 That task force was the predecessor to the Corrections and Criminal Justice Oversight Task Force created under House Bill 585.
 (See law Questions and Answers)

-Since then it has been amended: